-Child Care and Early Years Act (CCEYA): Ontario legislation that licenses and regulates child care programs.
+Child Care and Early Years Act: Legislation that licenses and regulates child care programs in Ontario.

 Early Learning: Learning and development of young children across the domains of health and physical well-being; social and emotional well-being; approaches to learning; language development and symbol systems; and, general knowledge about the world around them.